 Pulse Width Modulation (PWM)

-It sounds a little crazy at first, but it’s actually closely related to the “flicker fusion” principle that makes movies appear to be happening in real time, even though they are a series of still images.
+A similar, yet far-fetched comparison can be made to the the “flicker fusion” principle that makes movies appear to be happening in real time, even though they are a series of still images.

 If you’re in a room with PWM LEDs, you won’t perceive any flashing or flickering, but you will gain more specific control over your dimmability and energy usage.

-As the graphic above illustrates, PWM technology brightens or dims LED bulbs by increasing the amount of time the light is on per cycle.
+As the graphic above illustrates, PWM technology brightens or dims LED bulbs by decreasing the amount of time the light is on per cycle.
 That provides advantages, such as…

-This doesn’t mean PWM is perfect for everybody.
-It does have some disadvantages, like:
+However, this doesn’t mean PWM is perfect for everybody.
+It does have some disadvantages:

 An analogue dimmer directly controls the flow of energy into the LED, raising or lowering the brightness of continually operational lights.
 Unlike a PWM dimmer, which rapidly switches the light on and off, an analogue system provides a continuous flow of exactly enough energy to achieve your lighting goals.